Intrauterine Insemination (IUI) Fertility Treatment

 Because sperm are placed close to the fallopian tubes where fertilization occurs, the likelihood of achieving pregnancy is higher with IUI than it is through intercourse.
 IUI also has higher success rates than past approaches to artificial insemination, in which doctors would place sperm into a woman’s vagina or cervix.

 IUI is a simple procedure that has very few risks (see below) and no recovery time.
 In comparison with other advanced fertility treatments, IUI is also more affordable.
 A doctor may recommend IUI for some individuals before trying more costly and complex treatments, such as in vitro fertilization (IVF) .

-While IUI success rates vary from person to person depending on age, medical history and other factors, most women under 40 have a 10 to 20 percent chance of getting pregnant after IUI.
+Many women ask when to test after IUI for pregnancy.
+While IUI success rates vary from person to person depending on age, medical history and other factors, most women under 40 have a 10 to 20 percent chance of getting pregnant soon after IUI.
 Women older than 40 have lower success rates (from about 2 to 10 percent) because egg quality declines with age.

 Who should consider IUI?

 IUI may be recommended as part of a treatment plan for men and women who are experiencing infertility.
 The procedure is most often used when the male partner has low sperm count and/or poor sperm quality.
 In particular, those who struggle with the following conditions may benefit from IUI: